sanskratipatel/Book_review_service/README.md

 * All API actions that require authentication must include a `Bearer` token in the `Authorization` header.
 * Redis caching helps improve performance by storing book list responses for quick access.
 * Pytest ensures all routes and logic are covered with unit tests.
 * You can extend the system to support pagination, search, ratings average, and user roles.

+For More Details Contact :- patelsanskrati05@gmail.com

 ---